Yellow Coconut Curry

 Place a large pot on medium heat.
 Open the can of coconut milk and scoop all of the thick coconut cream from the top, then add it to the pot (leave the liquid in the can to be added later).
 Heat the cream and then add in the curry paste and stir until you have a creamy yellow sauce.

 Add in the boiled sweet potatoes and toss them to coat them in the sauce.
 Pour in the rest of the can of coconut milk and stock and stir.
-Let it cook until the curry is hot then serve.
-You can leave it to simmer gently and reduce if you like a thicker curry, but do not let it boil.
+Let it cook until the curry is hot, then serve.
+If you’re using aubergine instead of chicken, simmer until the aubergine is nice and tender.
 Serve with a sprinkling of fresh coriander.